 Prof Muthama Muasya holds a BSc in Botany & Zoology (Moi University, 1992), an M.Phil. in Plant Taxonomy (Moi University, 1993) and a PhD in Systematics (University of Reading, 1998).
 He has extensive postdoctoral experience in England (Royal Botanic Gardens Kew), USA (Rutgers University) and Belgium (KU Leuven) as well as research experience at the National Museums of Kenya.
 Since 2006 he has held an academic position at UCT, with research focus on the cosmopolitan plant family Cyperaceae, as well as other aspects of the Cape and African Flora.
 He is an NRF-rated researcher, has published over 100 scientific outputs (journal papers, conference proceedings, book chapters), successfully supervised postgraduate students and regularly examines theses, and has served in national and international committees and panels.
 He is currently a member of the Fernkloof Nature Reserve Advisory Board.
 He has wide experience, networks and good standing within the biodiversity research and conservation fraternity.

-Odette has been a board member of the Breede-Overberg Catchment Management Agency since 2007; a committee member of the Fynbos Forum since 2009; a committee member on the Western Cape Field Trial Club (for pointers) since 2001 and served as committee member of the Botanical Society’s southern Overberg branch (2009-2011).
-Odette’s interests include photography, horticulture & gardening, travel (Europe, southern Africa, Israel, India, USA), gundog field trials & bird watching.
+Odette has been a board member of the Breede-Gouritz Catchment Management Agency since 2007; a committee member of the Fynbos Forum from 2009 to 2012; a committee member on the Western Cape Field Trial Club from 2001 – 2017 and served as committee member of the Botanical Society’s southern Overberg branch (2009-2011).
+Odette’s interests include photography, horticulture & gardening, travel (Europe, southern Africa, Rwanda, Israel, India, USA), gundog field trials & bird watching.